CoWIN: History

+CoWIN software was designed by Trigyn Technologies and KPMG India was hosted on Amazon Web Services.

 On 16 January 2021, CoWIN was launched and started offering COVID-19 vaccination for Frontline Workers in the country.

 On 1 March 2021, the platform started offering vaccination to all residents over the age of 60, residents between the ages of 45 and 60 with one or more qualifying comorbidities, and any health care or frontline worker that did not receive a dose during phase 1.

 From 1 April 2021, eligibility was extended to all residents over the age of 45.
 Registration for the next phase began on 28 April 2021 for 1 May 2021, extending eligibility to all residents over the age of 18.

 On 28 June 2021, it was announced that an open source version will be given to over 50 interested countries.
 CoWIN has been the fastest growing tech platform in the world.
 India has also signed an MoU with the government of the Co-operative Republic of Guyana for sharing CoWIN.

-On September 17 2021, CoWIN handled the volume of 25 million doses in 24 hours without any glitches.
+On 17 September 2021, CoWIN handled the volume of 25 million doses in 24 hours without any glitches.

 On 21 October 2021, according to the CoWIN portal, India crossed 1 billion doses.

-From January 3, 2022, eligibility was extended for the citizens above 15 years of age, for which registration started from January 1, 2022, on CoWIN.
+From 3 January 2022, eligibility was extended for the citizens above 15 years of age, for which registration started from 1 January 2022, on CoWIN.
 Currently Covaxin, Corbevax, Covovax vaccine is approved for 15-18 age group.

-From January 10, 2022, COVID booster dose drive has been started for frontline workers, 60+ people with comorbidities, healthcare workers and workers on election duty.
+From 10 January 2022, COVID booster dose drive has been started for frontline workers, 60+ people with comorbidities, healthcare workers and workers on election duty.
 Either they can visit the vaccination center or book the slot on CoWIN Platform.
 Booster (precaution dose) will only be given with same shots as prior, and there should be gap of nine to twelve months from 2nd shot.

 India crossed a mark of administering 2 billion vaccinations in July, 2022 which includes, dose 1, 2 and precaution dose.

-As on January 2023, there are more than 1 billion registrations on the CoWIN Portal, with 5132 public and private health facilities providing slots for vaccinations.
+As of January 2023, there are more than 1 billion registrations on the CoWIN Portal, with 5132 public and private health facilities providing slots for vaccinations.